 Born in Sacramento, California, Char Hall’s love of art started at an early age.
 Motivated and inspired by the work of artists like Jim Henson and Brian Froud, Char became an accomplished artist in her teens, earning multiple California Art Scholars awards and showing at the Crocker Art Museum in Sacramento.

-Char has been voted Best Tattoo Artist by the readers of the Sacramento News & Review for 2007, 2008, 2009, and 2010.
+Char has been voted Best Tattoo Artist by the readers of the Sacramento News & Review for 2007, 2008, 2009, and 2010, until the category was discontinued.
 She also won Best Visual Artist in 2007 and 2008.
-One of over 150 tattoo shops in Sacramento, Side Show Studios won Best Tattoo Parlor for 2008 and 2009, and also placed in the top 3 for 2007 and 2010.
-She is a supporter of numerous local charities, and has been featured on KVIE public television.
+One of over 150 tattoo shops in Sacramento, Side Show Studios won Best Tattoo Parlor for 2008 and 2009, and also placed in the top 3 for 2007 and 2010, and both Char and her work continue to be recognized on an international level to this day.
+Char is a passionate supporter of numerous local charities and causes, and has been featured on KVIE public television.
 Artwork created by Char has also been featured in the movie Scream 4, and at the release party for The Psycho Legacy.
 Char also holds a variety of awards from various conventions for her tattoo work including Best of Day at Oregon Ink in 2012, Best Realism (non-portrait) and Most Creative in San Diego, and Best Small Color in San Francisco.